Rhode Island Catfish Fishing

 All about fishing for white catfish in Rhode Island.

 Catfish Waters In RI

 The Rhode Island state record white catfish was caught from Tiogue Lake.
-It is the only major lake with a significant population of catfish.
-Some rivers and ponds may also offer limited catfish fishing in RI.
+Beach Pond and Woonasquatucket Reservoir are other major lakes with significant populations of catfish.
+Some rivers and ponds also offer catfish fishing in RI.

 World record: 22 lbs 0 oz

 By clicking on the images and links above, you will be taken to a page offering more information about the selected catfish.

 There are several species of catfish and even more ways to catch them.
 Adults range in size from less than a pound to hundreds of pounds.
 Catfish are found in all types of water including ponds, streams, lakes and rivers throughout Rhode Island.
 There are even species which spend a limited amount of time on dry land.
 Big giant catfish put up a very noble fight once hooked.